leefernandes/sqlt/README.md

 $4 = 98
 ```

-... and are easily scanned into in-memory structures.
+... and are easily scanned into in-memory structures, or iterated for large per row jobs.

 ```go
 //go:embed sql/**/*